-Most of Us Don’t Give A Crap About the CrossFit Games
+Most of Us Don’t Give Care About the CrossFit Games

 I figured that if I’m going to commit to this, I might as well study up on the CrossFit Games and learn from the best of the best.
 I did a lot of research over the course of a week and even read Rich Froning’s book (he’s considered by some to be like the Michael Jordan of the sport).

 To my surprise, only a fraction of my classmates could even name a single athlete from the Games.
 In a week, I had learned more about the sport than most of them.